Handling Label Sparsity and Inconsistency

 - System input that contains more than one language is poorly covered by NER models, which are customarily trained for a single language.

-This summer, we will investigate techniques that handle the sparse and inconsistent labels that arise in these contexts.
-Research questions to be addressed include:
+In Summer 2019, we investigated techniques that handle the sparse and inconsistent labels that arise in these contexts.
+Research questions to be addressed included:

 - What are the features of sparse and inconsistent training sets that lead to the majority of errors made by existing approaches to NER?